EpsilonsCode/spectral_edge/README.md

 # spectral_edge
-A minecraft mod that add the spectral_edge enchantment
+A minecraftT mod that add the spectral_edge enchantment